Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Habitat

-The gray jay is found in coniferous and coniferous-deciduous forests.
+The Canada jay is found in coniferous and coniferous-deciduous forests.
 It is most frequently found in spruce and fir forests.
 It is very rarely seen outside of its forest environment.

 Diet